Trust (Elvis Costello album): Music and lyrics

 Costello's original intent for Trust was to cross the melody of Armed Forces with the rhythm of Get Happy!!.
-Author Mick St. Michael states that he took the best elements of previous albums for Trust: the "lyrical zest" of My Aim Is True (1977), the "energy" of This Year's Model (1978) and the "commerciality" of Armed Forces.
+The author Mick St. Michael states that he took the best elements of previous albums for Trust: the "lyrical zest" of My Aim Is True (1977), the "energy" of This Year's Model (1978) and the "commerciality" of Armed Forces.
 As such, Trust displays a wide variety of musical styles.
 An overall pop rock album, genres exhibited on Trust range from jazz ("Clubland"), soul pop ("Watch Your Step"), rockabilly ("Luxembourg"), Tin Pan Alley-style pop ("Shot with His Own Gun") and country ("Different Finger").
 AllMusic's Stephen Thomas Erlewine also notes the "more complex arrangements and musicianship" that accompany "White Knuckles" and "New Lace Sleeves".

 Despite having previously expressed a desire to distance himself from the pop music mainstream, Costello revealed that a number of songs on the album were influenced by other contemporary artists.
 "Clubland" incorporated the guitar style of the Police, "You'll Never Be a Man" borrowed from the Pretenders, "White Knuckles" was modelled on XTC records, and "Fish 'n' Chip Paper" was an homage to Squeeze.
 "Lovers Walk" featured a Bo Diddley-type beat while "Big Sister's Clothes" had a bass line based on work by the Clash.
 Additionally, Costello's newfound appreciation for songwriters such as Cole Porter, Rodgers and Hart and Sammy Caine, singers such as Frank Sinatra, and his own father Ross McManus – a singer and trumpeter – would influence the writing of Trust.

 Costello describes the album's lyrics as depicting a world with a lack of trust.
 Partly taking influences from events in his own life at the time, including the effects of being a touring musician, the songs delve into politics ("Clubland", "Big Sister's Clothes", "Pretty Words"), ennui ("Watch Your Step", "Strict Time") and the slow disintegration of personal relationships ("Lovers Walk", "Different Finger", "You'll Never Be a Man").
 Costello later recalled that his failing marriage was reflected in "Different Finger", "Lovers Walk", "Shot With His Own Gun", the brutal portrait of "White Knuckles" and its companion song, "You'll Never Be a Man", while "Clubland", "Pretty Words" and "White Knuckles" were influenced by the violence encountered on the Get Happy!! tour.
-"Watch Your Step" and "Fish 'n' Chip Paper" both reference boxing fans, while the latter features a great dictate for the media.
-Biographer Brian Hinton later commented that the album concerned "sour and rotten doings in different areas".
+"Watch Your Step" and "Fish 'n' Chip Paper" both reference boxing fans, while the latter features a great distaste for the media.
+The biographer Brian Hinton later commented that the album concerned "sour and rotten doings in different areas".
 Using his signature wordplay, Costello filled the songs with puns and double entendres.
 The narrators range from being observers and participants, to inflictors and the inflicted parties.
-Author James E. Perone summarises the album as an exploration in the betrayal of trust, either on or by the narrators.
+The author James E. Perone summarises the album as an exploration in the betrayal of trust, either on or by the narrators.